Afro-Salvadorans: Forced migrations

 A description of the plantations & settlements near San Miguel by 1685.

 African enslaved people arrived in the country by forced migration.
 The first enslaved person arrived in El Salvador to work in the haciendas, in cocoa and indigo mills, and in the gold mines.
 In San Salvador and San Miguel, many people enslaved African people, some of whom were sent to wash gold in Honduran rivers, which was a major industry in the sixteenth century.
 In 1545, there was a noted sum of about 1,500 African enslaved people seeking auriferous sands in Honduras.

 The intense richness of cocoa from Izalco made this one of the first regions to have significant numbers of African enslaved people due to the high demand for free labor.
 Thus arose several enclaves of African enslaved people in places such as the shores of Lake Coatepeque and in the town of La Trinidad in Sonsonate, on the banks of the river Cenzúnat.
 The people who were enslaved and served as foremen on the plantations were usually highly trusted by the people who enslaved them and were meant to intimidate the indigenous populations into submission.

 In the province of San Salvador, two thousand African peoples rose between November and December 1624, reaching militant troops from Comayagua (Honduras), to address the danger to the province.
 It was a contingent of indigenous and Ladino soldiers from Zacatecoluca and Apastepeque who captured the slaves, who were found in the banks of the Lempa River, in El Marquesado and the hill of the same name, as well as downstream near the mouth.
 All captured slaves were executed in San Salvador in 1625.
 This discouraged the importation of more African slaves.

 However, when cocoa was sold out, slaves were used in the cultivation of indigo, as several royal decrees had prohibited the use of Indian labor in the mills and the landowners needed labor.
 Consequently, there was considerable demand for African labor in the indigo mills, which was provided by the slave ships arriving on the north coast, usually transported by the Portuguese, who had a supplier's license and a permit for introduction.
 Despite the later fall of the indigo industry, there was still a high demand for African labor due to investments in building Salvadoran cities.
 There were many slaves shipped into El Salvador.

 Thus came the next wave of African slaves who worked in the construction industry, particularly to begin the construction of the railway in the nineteenth century, and another wave possibly came in the early twentieth century.
 These migrations resulted in places with black populations like San Vicente (in Verapaz), colonial San Miguel (in San Alejo), Zacatecoluca, Chinameca, and Ahuachapan in which the Africans worked in the indigo industry.
 Similarly, descendants of African slaves, who were active participants in the revolt of 1932, were found in Atiquizaya.
-Also, Nejapa in San Salvador, was initially populated mulattoes.
+Also, Nejapa in San Salvador, was initially populated by mulattoes.